kevinkong/Emmagee/README.md

 3. Select a target process
 4. Click Start button

+Meanwhile you'd better follow the rules below

+* It's *NOT* recommended to submit a pull request directly to Dagger's `master` branch. `develop` branch is more appropriate
+* Follow common Java coding conventions
+* Put all Java class files under *com.netease* package
+* Add the following [license](#license) in each Java class file

 And Enjoy!

 If you want to stop the test, just go back to Emmagee and click Stop button.